 - Evaluation (interpretation of facts) and

 - Action (feedback to support decision-making and improve processes)

 - Students, not faculty

 - Outcomes, not inputs or capacity

-ABET holds its staff and expert volunteers to the highest standards of conduct.
+ABET holds its staff and volunteers to the highest standards of conduct.

-For your review, ABET’s Code of Conduct (Section IV of ABET Board of Delegates Rules of Procedure) explicitly describes behavior that is and is not acceptable when you participate in ABET activities.
+ABET’s Code of Conduct (Section IX of ABET Rules of Procedures)explicitly describes behavior that is and is not acceptable when you participate in ABET activities.

 In addition, you must abide by ABET’s Conflict of Interest policy and ABET’s Confidentiality Policies (found in the Accreditation Policy and Procedure Manual, Sections II.B. and II.C.).